-U pper School students focus more deeply and selectively on their dramatic interests in a fully curricular Theater program, including classes in Theater, Stagecraft, and Director's Workshop.
-The Theater program has a two-pronged approach: the classroom experience and extracurricular performance.
+U pper School students focus more deeply and selectively on their dramatic interests in a fully curricular theater program.
+The theater program has a two-pronged approach: the classroom experience and extracurricular performance.

-In the classroom, students take an introductory course that looks at theater as history, literature, sociology, and performance.
-Skill-based advanced courses give students the opportunity to focus on different elements of theater: acting, directing, stagecraft.
-Students may create independent study classes, such as African-American theater, musical theater, and Shakespeare in performance.
-Classes are taught in our state-of-the-art Black Box Theater or in the fully equipped Langstaff Proscenium Theater and Shop.
+In the classroom, students take an introductory course that looks at theater from various perspectives, including history, literature, sociology, and performance.
+Advanced, skill-based courses give students opportunities to focus on different elements of theater, including acting, directing, and stagecraft.
+Students may also create and register for independent study classes, such as African-American theater, musical theater, and Shakespeare in performance.
+Classes are taught in our state-of-the-art black box theater or in the fully equipped Langstaff Proscenium Theater and Shop.

 Extracurricular performances include three full-scale productions each year, including a musical.
-The shows are chosen to create opportunities for our students and our audiences to experience a wide range of theatrical forms and styles.
-In any given year, there might be a Shakespeare play, a classic American musical and an experimental, ensemble-based original play.
-The actors, directors, and designers are encouraged to stretch their abilities, to develop new skills, and to work with creativity and respect.
-Performances generally take place in the Langstaff or in the Black Box but have also been staged in outdoor locations around campus.
+Our shows are chosen to create opportunities for our students and audiences to experience a wide range of theatrical forms and styles.
+In any given year, there might be a Shakespeare play, a classic American musical, and an experimental, ensemble-based original play.
+Actors, directors, and designers are encouraged to stretch their abilities, to develop new skills, and to work together with creativity and respect.
+Performances generally take place in the Langstaff or in the black box, but have also been staged in outdoor locations around campus.

 The Sound of Music